ottocolten/ottos-Advancing-Machines/README.md

 # Advancing-Machines
-this is run using HJSON
+this is run using JSON, as im converting it all to JSON currently :3

 Are the current Erekir machines boring?
 Well dont worry, as this mod [will add] tons of stronger and higher-tier units, turrets, factories, etc!
 (My First Real Mod!)